cboard-org/cboard-ai-engine/README.md

 # Cboard AI Engine

-This engine powers the Cboard AI builder, designed to generate content suggestions for boards and create new pictograms as necessary.
+This engine powers the Cboard AI builder, designed to generate content suggestions for communication boards and create new pictograms as necessary.

 With a simple prompt, it will generate a list of pictograms that can be used to create an AAC board.
 Each pictogram will be associated with a text description and a image.